56738/EasyArmorStands/README.md

 <img alt="Menu" src="https://cdn.56738.me/easyarmorstands/menu2.png" width="50%" align="right" />

-The menu can be accessed by left-clicking while no bone or tool is selected.
+The menu can be accessed by pressing F.
 Group selections do not support the menu.

 On the bottom left, you can edit the entity equipment slots (armor, held items).